MacKentoch/react-redux-graphql-apollo-bootstrap-webpack-starter/README.md

 #### full ES6-ES2015

 > My new React + redux project starter.
-This time I add graphQL and I better use Apollo Client than Relay.
+This time I add graphQL and Apollo Client (*I better use Apollo Client than Relay*).

 - *webpack is as simple as possible*
 - *ReactJS is written with `optimization tricks` (stateless, pure render...).*